 What an excellent weekend.
 My stereotypical preconceptions about Liverpool were as just well and truly smashed as my half marathon PB was, and we’d had an excellent couple of days.
 Kas is going to run it next year.

-Over the last few weeks I’ve been getting more interested and more knowledgeable about mapping on my new Garmin, having previously been through the pain of creating and installing my own custom icons.
+I moved on to Garmin’s Basecamp tool, after spending some of the last few weeks gained more knowledge about mapping on my new Garmin Montana.
+I’ve experienced the pain of creating and installing my own custom icons.

-After a discussion made during a long walk around Rutland last weekend a friend asked me how I have managed to install Ordnance Survey maps at 1:25000 onto my Garmin using Garmin’s BaseCamp tool.
+The Basecamp discussion started during a long walk around Rutland last weekend when a friend asked me how I have managed to install Ordnance Survey maps at 1:25000 onto my Garmin using Basecamp tool.

 Following a few links on Facebook and elsewhere I ended up buying TalkyToaster maps, which are based on OpenStreetMap.
-These are fairly cheap but I did find the style to be a bit heavy looking on the screen of the GPS, so I wasn’t over keen on using them for “big” days out.
+These are fairly cheap, but I did find the style to be a bit heavy looking on the screen of the GPS.
+I wasn’t over keen on using them for “big” days out.

 So now I have switched over to two different mapping layers, depending on what I’m doing.

-- Freizeitkarte maps for “casual” caching, times when I’ve not been able to “do it properly,. and times when I’m not going to be spending much time, so the investment in more detail isn’t justified
+- Freizeitkarte maps for “casual” caching, times when I’ve not been able to “do it properly, and times when I’m not going to be spending much time

-- BirdsEye Select OS 1:25000 maps for days when I’m going on a splurge – Obviously these cost £20 for a 1500 square kilometre block, but you can have as many different blocks as you want, and once the credits are paid for they stay on your account for a year or so, hence there’s no urgency to spend it all at once.
+- BirdsEye Select OS 1:25000 maps for days when I’m going on a splurge.
+Obviously these cost £20 for a 1500 square kilometre block, but you can have as many different blocks as you want.
+Once the credits are paid for they stay on your account for a year, so there’s no urgency to spend it all at once.

-Of the two, my personal preference is the BirdsEye Select maps, mainly because I find the colour scheme more relaxing on the eye, especially when I’m going to be using the GPS all day.
+Of the two, I prefer BirdsEye Select maps.
+I find the colour scheme more relaxing on the eye when using the GPS all day.
 However, Freizeitkarte has three distinct advantages over BirdsEye Select :

 - It is totally free